Tribeoftech/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

-this is a freaking read me explaining this exercise on really great c concepts like pointer.
+this is a freaking read me explaining this exercise consisting of functions.